 “My experience mostly stems from pain, as women are taught to live with pain.
 We are all born from pain and usually we die in it.
 Many transcendent experiences come from pain, which will enrich us in the end.
 Acceptance is the choice of how to understand and unblock a fear.” – R.D.

-In her new installation, Romana Drdová presents three female figures with mysterious names (Vicky, Sanandra, and Utsava) who have recently influenced her, representing different approaches to the body – the struggle with male energy and one’s own gender ambivalence, the generative power and harmony of one’s own sexuality in relation to magic.
+In her new installation, Romana Drdová presented three female figures with mysterious names (Vicky, Sanandra, and Utsava) who have recently influenced and inspired her and represent different approaches to the body – the struggle with male energy and one’s own gender ambivalence, the generative power and harmony of one’s own sexuality in relation to magic.

 In a short film by the Los Angeles–based artist Zackary Drucker, we follow an intergenerational dialogue between two women focused on the body and relationships.
-The conversation between mother and daughter, threaded with humour and allusions, is inspiring in its “banality”; its atmosphere of everydayness and commonality, as this normality is often denied trans people in cis-normative society, replaced by the exoticising narrative of “otherness”.
+The conversation between mother and daughter, interspersed with humor and allusions, is inspiring in its “banality”, its quotidian atmosphere and commonality, which is often denied to trans people in our cis-normative society, replaced instead by the exoticizing narrative of “otherness”.

-The following two rooms are, to a large extent, opposites in their emotional effects.
-The pink room, with works by Kris Lemsalu, Veronika Šrek Bromová, and Jana Želibská represents a monumental fireworks display, showing the body in relation to spirituality and nature.
-Upon closer inspection, however, ambivalent elements appear.
-Are the hands gripping Kris Lemsalu’s giant ceramic vagina those of protectors or creeping usurpers?
+The following two rooms were, to a large extent, opposites in their emotional effects.
+The pink room, with works by Kris Lemsalu, Veronika Šrek Bromová and Jana Želibská, represented a monumental fireworks display, showing the body in relation to spirituality and nature.
+Upon closer inspection, however, ambivalent elements appeared.
+Are the hands gripping a gigantic ceramic vagina by Kris Lemsalu’s those of protectors or creeping usurpers?
 Bromová’s drawings include not only the pleasure of the body but also the pain of unfulfilled desire for what a (specific) body cannot provide or what it must bear.
-And Jana Želibská’s Triptych, with its reference to the sacred classical forms, upon a few minutes of observation, surprisingly returns us to Yishay Garbasz’s photographic series, Becoming.
-The three figures on the paintings turn out to be of ambiguous gender (which, similarly to Yishay’s photographs, is not influenced by their hairdo).
+And Jana Želibská’s Triptych, with its reference to sacred classical forms, brings us back, after a few minutes of observation, to Yishay Garbasz’s photographic series, Becoming.
+The three figures in the paintings turn out to be of ambiguous gender (which, similarly to Yishay’s photographs, is also not affected by their haircuts).
 With regard to the religious context, we could – from today’s perspective – relate this work, now over fifty years old, to various non-European traditions (India, Siberia, the indigenous people of North America, etc.) in which non-binary and gender non-conforming individuals played – and often still play – important roles as spiritual leaders or mediums.

 “A strange bodily sensation when my breasts started growing.
 Under your skin, you feel a little ball, something will grow out of it, the breast grows larger… you’re almost flat, but the little pellet is there… a period in which me and two other friends examined each other through touch.
 The hormonal body wakes up and you’re left alone to deal with it, you have girlfriends, that’s good, you share it with them.
 The pellet is wrapped in tissue, it gets bigger, it grows and grows and grows… your skin chaps.
 Your first period, on your uncle’s latrine in South Bohemia.
 You feel weird, you don’t understand, as if you were opening up from the inside into a bottomless pit full of strange pains, there is sticky blood on your thighs, there’s a strange raw scent, you have an inkling of what it is, but it’s still a surprise, you feel caught off guard – thank God your aunt is there.